 The purpose of the undergraduate minor in Urban and Regional Planning (URP) is to introduce students to the challenging yet vital work of shaping and guiding community and regional growth.
-Within the minor, the Department is attempting to expose students from other disciplines to the breadth of planning as well as the core of the program.
+Within the minor, students learn about the breadth of planning as well as important foundational aspects of the discipline.
 With these goals in mind, students shall meet the following requirements:

-Application should be made early so that guidance can be given for course selection and special studies parameters.
-It is each student’s responsibility to declare the minor through their major degree department or college and to obtain the required signatures from both their department and URP.
-To be accepted, students must have a C+ grade point average and maintain a C+ or higher GPA in all course work for the minor.
-The only S/U course accepted for the minor is URP 4942: Community Service.
+The application should be made early so that guidance can be given for course selection and special studies parameters.
+It is each student’s responsibility to declare the minor through their major degree department or college.
+Students must have a C+ grade point average and maintain a C+ or higher GPA in all course work for the minor.
 The minor does not provide professional certification.

 Each student is required to take 5 courses for a total of 15 credits.
 These courses may be distributed across the curriculum in the following manner: